George Villiers, 2nd Duke of Buckingham: Legacy

 Like his father, the younger Duke makes an appearance in Alexandre Dumas' "Musketeer" novels.
-The Vicomte de Bragelonne sees him escorting Charles II's sister, Henrietta, to France to be married to Philippe I, Duke of Orléans.
+The Vicomte de Bragelonne (1847) sees him escorting Charles II's sister, Henrietta, to France to be married to Philippe I, Duke of Orléans.
 He is soon smitten with the young lady, which Philippe perceives quickly, and appeals to his mother, Anne of Austria.
-Anne, whose love for Villiers Senior was chronicled in The Three Musketeers, convinces him that it would be best for French-English relations if he returned home.
+Anne, whose love for Villiers Senior was chronicled in The Three Musketeers (1844), convinces him that it would be best for French-English relations if he returned home.
 While in France, however, he earns the enmity of Comte de Wardes, whose father was the lover of Milady de Winter, who was responsible for the old Villiers' death.
 De Wardes escorts him to a boat destined for England, but before departing, the two men duel and de Wardes is injured.

-In the 2003 British television mini-series Charles II: The Power and The Passion, Villiers is portrayed by the British actor Rupert Graves.

-In the 2004 motion picture Stage Beauty, Ben Chaplin plays him.